jplsek/Chattr-CodeDay/README.md

 * Removal of groups

+* Fix bugs / warnings

-* Later: bookmarklet for users to use for themselves on ANY website!
+* Later (not needed for a beta version): bookmarklet for users to use for themselves on ANY website!

 ### Current Features